 Last but not least, always make sure that you have the mouthpiece in place before taking any hits, or you will risk sucking in some tasty treats into your mouth to chew on.

-Cleaning your Arizer is not a very hard process, but is nonetheless very important for keeping your hits tasting great and ensuring longevity with your piece.
+Cleaning an Arizer is not a very hard process, but is nonetheless very important for keeping your hits tasting great and ensuring longevity with your piece.

 Even though the herbs are loaded in the stem, the oven itself will start to accumulate bits of vaped herb over time.
 Dip a cotton swab in the alcohol, shake out any excess, flip your Air II upside down to make sure nothing drips down to the heating element and give the oven a swabbing.
 Let it dry well, and then do a burnoff.
 A burnoff, as we explained, is simply setting it to a high temperature and letting the unit burn off any residue that may remain inside the piece.